kayla-manning/election-analysis-2020/posts/final.md

 ![coefficients](../figures/final/model_coefficients.jpg)

+#### "Coming Home"

+As Election Day approaches, the predicted vote shares for each candidate from each state diverged as voters appear to "come home" to their partisan loyalties.
+Two weeks prior to the election, this model predicted that Trump would only win Texas by less than 0.01% of the popular vote, for example.
+However, it now forecasts a fairly decisive Trump victory for the blue-trending but historically red state.

 ------------------------------------------------------------------

 [^data]: All data for this model is publicly available online.
 While many online sources host the data used in this model, the data for the 2020 state-level polls came from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls-page/president_polls.csv), and the national GDP growth numbers came from the [US Bureau of Economic Analysis](https://www.bea.gov/data/gdp/gross-domestic-product).

+[^oos-classification]:

+[^tossup]: This counts the proportion of times that neither candidate received at least 270 electoral votes.
+In the case of a [tie](https://www.270towin.com/content/electoral-college-ties/), the House of Representatives would decide the winner of the presidential election.

 [^survey-monkey]: I omitted SurveyMonkey polls from my data after G. Elliot Morris spoke in class about how he does not include their polls due to bias.
 Also, FiveThirtyEight rates SurveyMonkey a D-, which is the lowest grade of any pollster.
 This data is especially problematic because SurveyMonkey byfar issues the most polls, by nearly ten times as much as the second most prolific pollster.
 For states that did not have enough state-level polls after omitting SurveyMonkey data, I included polls from the site.